165 homicides is the lowest Detroit has recorded since 1964. It is also 25.3 per 100,000.

 Frequently Asked Questions

-Detroit's violent crime rate is 1,781 per 100,000 — five times the national average.
-1 in 56 residents is a violent crime victim every year.
+Detroit's murder rate is approximately 25.3 per 100,000 — roughly 6.5 times the national rate of 3.9 per 100,000.
+2025 brought the fewest homicides the city has recorded since 1964.
 Downtown and Midtown corridors carry lower risk than the citywide figure.
-The Detroit Institute of Arts, Little Caesars Arena, Comerica Park, and the riverfront are in areas with lower incident density than the city average.
+The Detroit Institute of Arts, Little Caesars Arena, Comerica Park, and the riverfront sit in areas with lower incident density than the city average.
 That context matters.
-So does the baseline: you are visiting the third-worst major city for violent crime in the United States.
+So does the baseline: the city's murder rate is still more than six times the national figure, even in its best year in six decades.
 Geography within Detroit is the variable that changes the calculation — not the city average, which is already baked in.

 Rosedale Park, Palmer Woods, Sherwood Forest, and parts of Indian Village and Boston-Edison record lower crime rates than Detroit's overall average.
 The northwest quadrant — including areas around the University of Detroit Mercy corridor — posts lower incident density than east side precincts.
-"Safest in Detroit" still means living inside a city that is third-worst nationally, with a 1 in 56 annual victimization rate for the city as a whole.
+"Safest in Detroit" still means living inside a city with a murder rate 6.5 times the national baseline.
 Neighborhood averages mask block-by-block variation.
 Address-level data is more reliable than neighborhood labels for any real decision.

 Yes.
 The Detroit Police Department publishes incident-level crime data at detroitmi.gov, filterable by location and date range.
 Zip codes in the 48219 (northwest) and 48236 (east side, Grosse Pointe-adjacent) ranges record lower crime densities than zip codes in the 48204, 48205, and 48213 ranges.
 For address-level risk scoring that aggregates violent crime density, robbery proximity, and historical incident patterns into a single score, SafeScore compiles that data for any Detroit address.